 Most of us do our best to follow the rules of the road.
-We know we need to strap on our seatbelts, stop at red lights, avoid speeding and drink driving, and stay off our mobile phones.
-But there’s more to the road rules than that.
-In fact, there’s a long list of perhaps surprising laws that many of us may not have even considered – and often they differ from state to state.
+We know we need to strap on our seatbelts, stop at red lights, avoid speeding, and stay off our mobile phones.
+But there’s more to the road rules than the obvious.
+In fact, there’s a long list of surprising laws many of us probably haven’t considered – and often, they differ from state to state.

-Think police won’t bother enforcing them?
-Think again.
+If you think the police won’t bother enforcing them, think again.
 In 2014, a Brisbane motorcyclist was fined $146 for stretching his leg out while riding along the Logan motorway.
-Police charged him with “failing to keep both feet on footrest”.
+Police charged him with “failing to keep both feet on the footrest”.
 In the same year, another Brisbane resident was charged $44 for leaving his car parked with his window down a few centimetres on a hot summer’s day.

 So what should you do to avoid a financial hit?
-Here are 10 potentially unexpected illegal activities to keep in mind.
+Here are 10 unexpected illegal activities to keep in mind:

 1 – Throwing apple cores and banana peels out of the car window